roylez/wingman/README.md

 WINGMAN_MATTERMOST_TOKEN: # Profile -> Security -> Personal Access Token
 WINGMAN_MATTERMOST_URL:   # Custom API endpoint
 WINGMAN_HIGHLIHGHTS:      # only messages matching highlights are forwarded, regex allowed.
+WINGMAN_CHANNELS:         # optional, list of channels that all messge will be forwarded without notification
 WINGMAN_WEBHOOK:          # optional, if messages are to be sent to a webhook address
 WINGMAN_DEBUG:            # optional set to 1 for debugging
 WINGMAN_TELEGRAM_TOKEN:   # optional, only if telegram bot is used